Skip to main content

 Clicking on the icon will show a popover summary of network alerts.

-The organization alert page displays all dashboard alerts of an organization in a single place.
+The organization alert page displays a timeline/trend line, analytics graphs, and all dashboard alerts of an organization in a single place.

 Location